-VA ATTENDANCE POLICY
+ATTENDANCE POLICY

-Per the Department of Veteran Affairs Policy, veterans enrolled in NCO (non-college degree) programs will have theirVA education benefits terminated for unsatisfactory attendance when accumulated absences, tardies, and leaving class early exceed 20 percent of scheduled class clock hours in a month or, where the course is less than one month in length, 20 percent of total approved course clock hours for the length of the program (days or weeks).
-The termination will be reported to the Department of Veterans Affairs within 30 days of the veteran's last date of positive attendance when absences/tardy exceeds 20% (using Form 22-1999b to report the termination for unsatisfactory attendance) and will reflect that last date of the student's class attendance before violating this policy.

-A veteran may be recertified for VA educational benefits at the beginning of the term or, where a school does not operate on a term basis, 30 days following the termination of benefits due to unsatisfactory attendance after showing that the cause of unsatisfactory attendance has been removed.
-This is done by the veteran meeting attendance standards, as defined, for one month after being terminated for unsatisfactory attendance.
+Attendance Policy for VA Students Per the Department of Veteran Affairs (VA) Policy, veterans enrolled in noncollege degree (NCD) programs will have their VA education benefits terminated for unsatisfactory attendance when accumulated absences, tardies, and leaving class early exceed 20 percent of scheduled class clock hours in a month or, where the course is less than one month in length, 20 percent of total approved course clock hours for the length of the program (days or weeks).
+The termination will be reported to the Department of Veterans Affairs (VA) within 30 days of the veteran's last date of positive attendance when absences tardy exceeds 20% (using Form 22-1999b to report the termination for unsatisfactory attendance) and will reflect that last date of the student's class attendance before violating this policy.
+A veteran may be recertified for VA educational benefits at the beginning of the term or, where a school does not operate on a term basis, 30 days following the termination of benefits due to unsatisfactory attendance after showing that the cause of unsatisf actory attendance has been removed.
+This is done by the veterans meeting attendance standards, as defined, for one month after being terminated for unsatisfactory attendance.